-During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logjam Property.
-Further, pursuant to the Logjam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.
+During the year ended September 30, 2010, the Company issued 50,000 common shares at a fair value of \$8,500 and acquired a 100% interest in the Logiam Property.
+Further, pursuant to the Logiam Option Agreement, the Company will pay an additional amount of \$100,000 or issue 100,000 common shares if an assessment is made that the property contains not less than 350,000 tons of economic grade ore.

-As at September 30, 2013 the Company did not abandon these claims.
-However, as the Company has no current plan for the property, the Company wrote-down the exploration and evaluation asset costs related to the Logjam property by \$39,539 to \$Nil.
-Further property maintenance fees related to this property will be expensed on the statement of comprehensive loss.
+As at September 30, 2016 the Company had not abandoned these claims.
+However, as the Company has no current plan for the property, the Company wrote-down the exploration and evaluation asset costs related to the Logiam property by \$39,539 to \$Nil.
+The claims on the property have been renewed for a year.